GDevelopApp/GDevelop-documentation/docs/gdevelop5/all-features/shopify/index.md

 You can also hide any object that was displayed to indicate that there was something loading.

-## References
+## Reference

-You can browse all the actions, conditions and expressions related to [the shopify on this reference page](/gdevelop5/all-features/shopify/reference/)
+All actions, conditions and expressions are listed in [the shopify reference page](/gdevelop5/all-features/shopify/reference/).